HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

                                                  energyThreshold = threshold)
 createClusters.clusters.Path = "CaloClusters"
 ~~~
-- You have to build the towers in the calorimeter first
+- Building of the towers
-- *deltaEtaTower* and *deltaPhiTower* should correspond to the segmentation of the calorimeter to make use of the fine segmentation
+  - *deltaEtaTower* and *deltaPhiTower* describes the size of the tower in the *eta* and *phi*
   - the algorithm requires inputs from all calorimeter system as implemented for FCChh.
 However, the endcaps and forward calorimeters are not implemented for the FCCee
      - that's why the fields e.g. *ecalFwdReadoutName* are empty
      - that's why the inputs e.g. *towers.ecalFwdCells.Path* are emptyCaloCells (created by CreateEmptyCaloCellsCollection)
+- Sliding window algorithm
   - The towers are added in the sliding window algorithm
   - Different window sizes in *eta* x *phi* and *energyThreshold* are configurables of the sliding window algorithm
      - These were optimised for FCChh, optimisation for FCCee is needed

 ## Optimisation of the calorimeter